Charles Joseph Staniland: Assessment

 Houfe states that "Staniland’s strength was in marine illustrations where the ships and tackle were seen at close quarters and the working seaman was observed in large scale" and that "His many contributions to The Illustrated London News and The Graphic were a mainstay of those periodicals in the 1870s and 1880s, readers had practically to wipe the brine from their faces as they turned the pages."
-The Hampstead and Highgate Express called him a "dextrous and humourous" artist.
+The Hampstead and Highgate Express called him a "dextrous and humou [sic]" artist.

 Houfe also stated that Staniland "was also an excellent portrait artist and painted still-life and bird subjects in watercolour."
 His social realist images for the Graphic, particularly those of mining, were much admired by Van Gogh.

 The best auction results for Staniland reported by Benezit are: